sinclairzx81/reactor/readme.md

 ### overview

-Reactor is a evented, asynchronous io and networking framework written for the Microsoft.Net, Mono, Xamarin, and Unity3D platforms.
+Reactor is a evented, asynchronous io and networking framework written for Microsoft.Net, Mono, Xamarin, and Unity3D platforms.
 Reactor is heavily influenced by libuv and nodejs, and aims to mirror both their feature set, and ultimately provide easy interoperability between .net applications and real-time network services.